Feb 17, 2025

 The above information then gets compared to government-issued documents submitted by the client.

-Since crypto regulations vary drastically by jurisdiction, clients may have to submit other types of personal data (such as the place of birth, nationality, tax code, etc).
+Since AML and CFT regulations vary drastically by jurisdiction, clients may have to submit other types of personal data (such as the place of birth, nationality, tax code, etc).
 For example, in the Guidance for the UK Financial Sector, the UK Joint Money-Laundering Steering Group indicates that the information collected as part of the KYC processes may also include wallet addresses and transaction hashes.

-During the onboarding process, crypto KYC checks usually consist of the following steps:
+During the onboarding process, KYC checks in the crypto industry usually consist of the following steps:

 • Identification—the process of acquiring the client’s personal data